-This unit of study aims to develop student’s knowledge and skills in all aspects of infant and child nutrition and feeding, and develop nurses who can work in partnership with the family to promote and maintain breastfeeding and advise on the ongoing nutritional requirements of infants and young children.
+This unit aims to advance students’ knowledge and skills in infant and child feeding and nutrition and develop nurses who can support the initiation and maintenance of breastfeeding.

-The unit of study explores breastfeeding and lactation, formula feeding, solids and other aspects of infant and child nutrition and investigates international, national and state policies and best practice recommendations relating to infant and child nutrition.
-Students will build on undergraduate knowledge of breast anatomy and lactation physiology and apply this to the facilitation of the breastfeeding woman and her family.
-Students will be encouraged to develop a deeper understanding of the social and cultural complexities of the breastfeeding process to provide insight into the underlying attitudes and values likely to influence Infant feeding and nutritional outcomes.
+The unit explores breastfeeding and lactation, formula feeding, starting solids, and all other aspects of infant and child nutrition.
+It investigates international, national, and state policies and best practice recommendations for infant and child nutrition and feeding.
+Students will build on an undergraduate knowledge of breast anatomy and lactation physiology and apply this to the facilitation of the lactating parent and their family.

 |Infant and Child Nutrition and Feeding|